Nursing - Grad (NURS)

 NURS 9032.
 DNP Project Practicum Immersion III.
 (1 Credit)

-This is the third of four sequential courses in the development of the DNP project.
+This is the third of three sequential courses in the development of the DNP project.
 This course focuses on the implementation of the proposed plan with evidence-based interventions to address the selected problem of interest.
 The student continues to work within a selected health care agency along with an identified mentor to increase competencies in areas such as leadership and business practice.

 Prerequisites: (NURS 9031 or 931).